1. Intellectual Property Rights and Granting Procedure

 - the outcome which the requesting party seeks in its main action will be unlikely to be achieved unless the injunction is granted.

-The IP courts are conservative in rendering preliminary injunction decisions, as such decisions generally lead to the restriction of property rights and/or commercial activities.
+The IP courts are conservative in rendering preliminary injunction decisions, especially in the lack of an expert report, as such decisions generally lead to the restriction of property rights and/or commercial activities.

 In patent litigation, upon receipt of a preliminary injunction request, a common approach for a court is to handle the preliminary injunction procedure as follows.